Okun people: Culture

-The various Okun groups share similar dressing, cuisine, traditional religion, masquerading culture etc. The men practiced farming and hunting while the women took care of the home and raised the children.
+The various Okun groups share similar dressing, cuisine, traditional religion, masquerading culture etc. The men practised farming and hunting while the women took care of the home and raised the children.
 Crops cultivated included coffee, cocoa, yams, cassava, maize, sorghum, groundnuts, beans, and cotton.
-The Abunu women (and to a lesser extent, their Owe and Ọwọrọ neighbours) were known for the weaving and trade of Aso ipo, a red textile used in burial of the wealthy and making masquerade dresses.
-This textile was also an object of trade of the Abunu women to their Ebira neighbors and others.
+The Abunu women (and to a lesser extent, their Owe and Ọwọrọ neighbours) were known for the weaving and trade of Aso-Ipo, a red textile used in the burial of the wealthy and for making masquerade dresses.
+This textile was also an object of trade for the Abunu women to their Ebira neighbours and others.

 The Okun people practice Christianity, Islam and traditional African religions.
 Although Okun people practice the worship of Orisa like Sango and Ogun and the consultation of Ifá (or Ihá) as the other larger Yoruba subgroups, prominence is given to the worship of ebora, believed to be spirits who live in forests, caves, mountains, stream or rivers.
-Okun people share similar masquerading culture and these masquerades (egungun or egun) are said to represent ancentral spirits.
+Okun people share similar masquerading cultures and these masquerades (egungun or egun) are said to represent ancestral spirits.
 Although there are masquerades such as the Epa masquerade that are similar to those found among other Yoruba groups, Ina-oko, Onigabon, Ouna and the likes of other masquerades that are ubiquitous in Okun land are not found among the other Yoruba groups but rather found to be similar to those of some non-Okun inhabitants of the Niger-Benue confluence like the Bassa Nges.
-While the egungun cult groups are almost exclusive for men, women also had their own group called ofosi (ohosi in Oworo).
+While the Egungun cult groups are almost exclusive for men, women also had their group called Ofosi (Ohosi in Oworo).
 Ofosi women spoke a language that was not intelligible locally and were believed to be able to call people home from whatever location by mystical means.

-Until the advent of the Nupes in the 19th century, each of the Okun subgroups lacked any form of central government but were organised into small city states.
+Until the advent of the Nupes in the 19th century, each of the Okun subgroups lacked any form of central government but was organised into small city-states.
 Each 'state' was governed by leadership rotated amongst the constituent lineages or clans.
 The central kingship system has led to the establishment of royal stools such as Obaro of Kabba, Olubunu of Bunu, Olujumu of Ijumu, Agbana of Isanlu, Olu of Ọwọrọ.
 The Obaro of Kabba, Oba Michael Olobayo (Obaro Ero Il), is the chairman of the Okun traditional council.

-In the early 20th century the Olu of Ọwọrọ (and head of Ọwọrọ district) was given supervisory role over non-Okun districts of Kakanda, Kupa and Eggan while the Obaro of Kabba had supervisory role over the other Okun people.
+In the early 20th century the Olu of Ọwọrọ (and head of Ọwọrọ district) was given a supervisory role over non-Okun districts of Kakanda, Kupa and Eggan while the Obaa ro of Kabba had a supervisory role over the other Okun people.
 Kabba which was used as the administrative and military base of the Nupe expedition, became the capital of the Kabba province of the Northern region and remains the largest and most important town of the Okun people.
-Despite the similarities pointed out above, there are yet identifiable differences in the culture of the various Okun subgroup.
+Despite the similarities pointed out, there are yet identifiable differences in the culture of the various Okun subgroups.
 Some of these differences can be noticed in language, political arrangements, social institutions and the array of ebora (deities) worshipped.